BY-LAWS OF GRAND RAPIDS YACHT CLUB

 SECTION 1.
 Stock Basis.
 The club is organized upon a stock basis.
 Only shareholders may vote on matters of club business.
 A shareholder is a voting member who owns shares in the Grand Rapids Yacht Club.

 SECTION 2.
 Classification of Members.
-Each member of the club shall be classified in one of the seven categories which shall be mutually exclusive:
+Each member of the club shall be classified in one of the eight categories which shall be mutually exclusive:

-(d) Social Members may not be shareholders.
+(e) Social Members may not be shareholders.
 They pay such dues as may be established by the Board of Directors and are authorized to use the club grounds and attend social functions at the club.
 Social members may not keep or use a boat at the club.
 Social members may crew for others.
+The total number of social memberships shall not exceed 60% of the maximum number of shareholders.
+Exceptions may be made by the Board in cases of divorce and in the instance of a voting member in good standing wishing to move to social membership.

 SECTION 3.
 Families.
 Subject to club rules, families of shareholders, social members and intermediate members shall have the same privileges as the member with whom they reside.
 Families shall include the spouse and all related persons under 26 years of age living in the member’s household.